hyperledger-solang/solang/docs/installing.rst

 Step 2: Build Solang
 ____________________

-Once you have the correct LLVM version in your path, simply run:
+Once you have the correct LLVM version in your path, ensure you have GNU make installed and simply run:

 .. code-block:: bash